blipinsk/disable-animations-rule/README.md

 Compatibility
 -------------
 This library uses UiAutomator which means it will work correctly only if you perform instrumented tests on devices with Android API 18+.
+Apart from that executing shell commands is supported by API 21+.

 Although this is the case, you can still add this testing library in projects with minSdk>=14.
 This has been done on purpose, so that you can easily include it in your project without the need for adding a custom AndroidManifest.xml to your test environment (more on that in the [post](https://medium.com/p/d387da440318/)).

 Bare in mind that it **does not** mean that it will work on devices `<14;18)`.
-Testing device must still be 18+.
+Testing device must still be 21+.
 It's just so you can easily add it to the project.

 Developed by
 ============